junxit/us-congress-code/title-26/chapter-1/sec-55.md

 ### Effective Date of 2019 Amendment

 Amendment by Pub.
 L. 116–94 applicable to taxable years beginning after Dec.
 31, 2017, see section 501(c)(2) of Pub.
-L. 116–94, set out as a note under section 1 of this title.
+L. 116–94, set out in a note under section 1 of this title.

 ### Effective Date of 2017 Amendment